bawn92/bawn92.github.io/_posts/blog/2018-10-13-Side-Project-Journey.markdown

 ##### Design

 The second stage is to choose a tech stack.
-CRUD and ACID functionality were key features required to my application.
-This was the reasons for choosing DJANGO and Postgres.
-I wanted to experiment with a new UI framework which is why I selected Vue.JS.
+CRUD and ACID functionality was core to the project.
+These were the primary reasons for choosing Django and Postgres.
+I wanted to experiment with a new UI framework, which is why I selected Vue.JS.

 <div class="honeycombpic-short">
 <img src="https://github.com/bawn92/bawn92.github.io/blob/master/assets/img/system-arch.png?raw=true"/>
 </div>

-Once the tech stack was decided on I start the database design.
-I list all the entities related to the project.
-Then the related attributes and finally mapping the relationships between the entities.
+I then started the database design.
+I listed all the entities related to the project, defining attributes and types, and finally mapping the relationships.

 <div class="honeycombpic-long">